nicolebid/pwhl_goalie_tracker/README.md

 ## App Description

-This app allows users to view a variety of goaltender statistics, including: save percentage, average goals against per game, shutouts and the amount of wins and losses.
-It also includes the overall team standings.
+This app allows users to interact with a variety of goaltender statistics, including: save percentage, average goals against per game, shutouts, games played and the amount of wins and losses for each goalie.
+It also includes the trend in team standing throughout the season.
 Check out the video below for a demo.

 ## Installation Instructions